Azure/typespec-azure/docs/howtos/tsp-client/tsp_client.md

 The `init` command generates a directory structure following the standard pattern used across Azure SDK language repositories, creates a [tsp-location.yaml](#tsp-locationyaml) file to control generation, and performs an initial generation of the client library.
 If you want to skip client library generation, then pass the `--skip-sync-and-generate` flag.

 > IMPORTANT: This command should be run from the root of the repository.
+Example repository root: `azure-sdk-for-python/`.

 Example: